-Rett syndrome is diagnosed through a clinical examination that looks for specific signs and behaviours; it is confirmed through genetic testing.
+Rett syndrome (RTT) is diagnosed through a clinical examination that looks for specific signs and behaviours; it is confirmed through genetic testing.
 It can occur, however, without any of the currently known genetic mutations.
 As with any medical condition there is a large amount of variation in people with Rett syndrome.
-For example some girls learn to walk, although in an abnormal way, while others are never able to walk independently.
-There are two types of diagnoses to be made: typical or classic RTT and atypical or variant RTT.
+For example, some individuals learn to walk, although in an abnormal way, while others are never able to walk independently.
+There are two types of diagnoses to be made: typical/classic RTT and atypical/variant RTT.

-For Rett syndrome to be considered atypical or variant, a period of regression must be present followed by recovery or stabilization and 2 of the 4 main criteria above must be met as well as 5 of 11 supportive criteria.
+For Rett syndrome to be considered atypical/variant, a period of regression must be present followed by recovery or stabilization and 2 of the 4 main criteria above must be met as well as 5 of 11 supportive criteria.
 These supportive criteria are:

 Breathing disturbances when awake